 The Denver Crime Lab at the Colorado Bureau of Investigation provides evidence collection and laboratory analysis for any police department in Colorado that requests its services.
 It also conducts state investigations that don't fall under the jurisdiction of any local authority.

-Detect forgery and alterations; conduct handwriting comparisons; reconstruct destroyed documents; identify and compares printers, typewriters or copiers used to produce a document
+Lastly, there's a questioned document section that detects forgery and alterations; conducts handwriting comparisons; reconstructs destroyed documents; and identifies and compares printers, typewriters or copiers used to produce a document.

 Often, a piece of evidence passes through more than one department for analysis.
 Each department delivers a complete report of the evidence it analyzed for the case, including the actual results (numbers, measurements, chemical contents) and any expert conclusions the scientists have drawn from these results.
 The CSI in charge might compile the results and deliver them to the lead detective on the case, or the lab might send the results directly to the detective squad.